kbaseattic/data_api/jslib/README.md

-# Javascript API Wrappers for the Data API
+# JavaScript API Wrappers for the Data API

-## Docs
+The JavaScript

 - install local service
 - generated api docs